ttaranov/atlaskit-mk-2/docs/guides/09-adding-new-icons.md

 ## If your icon is not a 24 * 24px svg with 1 or 2 colors

-It most likely should not be added to the icons package.
+It should not be added to the icons package, as these do not align to the ADG iconography guidelines.